demisto/content/Packs/SophosXGFirewall/Integrations/README.md

 ### sophos-firewall-rule-get
 ***
-Get a single firewall rule by name.
+Gets a single firewall rule by name.

 #### Base Command